 Due to various factors, the housing market should stay strong for years to come.
 SF Bay Area property prices have actually underperformed during the global pandemic as people moved to less dense areas.
 However, with efficacious vaccines and a s strong rebound in corporate earnings, people are flocking back.

 2018 was a peak in SF Bay Area real estate prices.
 Specifically, the median property price in San Francisco declined by 11.5% from its early 2018 peak.

 Take a look at the chart below.

 The good thing about buying now is that at least you didn’t buy during the 2018 peak!
 A 11.5% decline in the median home price is significant.
 That’s a 56% decline in the value of a 20% downpayment.

-During the last 2008-2009 housing crisis, prime SF Bay Area real estate declined by about 15%, flatlined for several years, and then exploded upwards.
+During the last 2008-2009 housing crisis, prime SF Bay Area real estate declined by about 15%.
+SF Bay Area real estate then flatlined for several years until it exploded upwards.

 I believe post pandemic, SF Bay Area real estate will explode higher again.